Algerian dissident case raises fears over Tunisian rights | Politics

 Algerian dissident case raises fears over Tunisian rights

+An Algerian dissident appeared in court in Algiers on Wednesday accused of terrorism, a person in court said, confirming he was no longer in Tunisia where he had held refugee status.
+Soulimane Bouhafs was accused of membership of MAK, a Kabylie region separatist group that Algeria declared a terrorist organisation last year, and was remanded in custody.

+An Algerian dissident appeared in court in Algiers on Wednesday accused of terrorism, a person in court said, confirming he was no longer in Tunisia where he had held refugee status.

-Soulimane Bouhafs was to be accused of membership of MAK, a Kabylie region separatist group that Algeria declared a terrorist organisation last year, Algeria's private Ennahar television reported.
+Soulimane Bouhafs was accused of membership of MAK, a Kabylie region separatist group that Algeria declared a terrorist organisation last year, and was remanded in custody.
 The case has outraged rights groups in Tunisia, who say the government handed Bouhafs over to Algerian authorities in breach of his refugee status.

 On Sunday, Algeria detained Tunisian media mogul Nabil Karoui, Saied's main opponent in the 2019 presidential election, as he was entering from Tunisia, local media reported.
 Karoui, who was detained along with his brother, has for years faced a corruption case that has twice put him in prison for pre-trial detention.